SAP-samples/teched2023-IN263/exercises/ex1/README.md

     - Monitor application is used to monitor the status of the business actions and check the logs for troubleshooting.
     - You can drill down to the individual action execution to find out the respective logs and can be used for troubleshooting any failed execution.

-For more details about the framework, you can refer the blog here: [Explore “Events-To-Business Actions” Framework](https://blogs.sap.com/2023/02/01/part-2-explore-events-to-business-actions-framework/)

 ### 2. Required SAP BTP Services

-These are the technical prerequistics to deploy Events-to-Business-Actions Framework on SAP BTP.
+These are the technical prerequisites to deploy Events-to-Business-Actions Framework on SAP BTP.
 - **Cloud Foundry Runtime** : Required for deploying and running the extension application in SAP BTP.
 - **Authorization & Trust Management Service** : Required for securing the extension application in SAP BTP.
 - **SAP Integration Suite,Advanced Event Mesh** : Required to receive events from Microsoft Azure IoT Central.